bob1de/backwrap/README.md

        ./backwrap

        # If you haven't done already, generate a secure passphrase and
-       # initialize the borg/restic repository to store your backups.
+       # initialize the repository storing your backups.
        umask 077
        pwgen -s 40 1 > backup.cfg.passphrase
        ./backwrap init
+       # For kopia, you'll need to do the initialization yourself, so just run the
+       # appropriate command for creating or connecting to an existing repository.
+       # The kopia documentation has more details about repositories and available
+       # storage options.

        # And this will take a backup.
        ./backwrap backup